bhakthil/student-assist/README.md

     python3 -m pip install uvicorn, fastapi, pytest
     ```

-NOTE:

-Please follow quick installation step at https://rasa.com/docs/rasa/installation

-Do not perform the step that creates a new Rasa project
+NOTE: Alternatively, you can run `python3 -m pip install -r requirements.txt` however this may not correctly install Haystack

+---

-# How to run the chat bot
+## How to run the chat bot

 You can start the chatbot server by executing

   `rasa run --model models --enable-api --cors "*"`